xbgmsharp/trakt/README.md

   -C, --clean           empty list prior to import, default False -V, --verbose         print additional verbose information, default True

-Read a list of ID from 'imdb', 'tmdb', 'tvdb' or 'tvrage'.
+Read a list of ID from 'imdb', 'tmdb', 'tvdb' or 'tvrage' or 'trakt'.
 Import them into a list in Trakt.tv, mark as seen if need.
 ```

 #### Export usage